simp/simp-doc/docs/user_guide/PXE_Boot.rst

 1. Create the file ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/tftpboot.pp``.
-   This file will contain linux models for different types of systems and a list mac addresses assigned to that model.
+   This file will contain linux models for different types of systems and a mapping of MAC addresses to each model.

    Use the source code example below.
-Linux model examples are given for CentOS 6 and 7 using both UEFI and legacy boot mode.
+Linux model examples are given for CentOS 6 and 7 using both UEFI and BIOS boot mode.

    * Replace ``KSSERVER`` with the IP address of kickstart server (or the code to look up the IP Address using :term:`Hiera`).